Fast model-fitting of Bayesian variable selection regression using the iterative complex factorization algorithm: ICF dramatically increases the speed of BVSR

 As we mentioned in the introduction, for BVSR the most time-consuming step in MCMC is the computation of~\eqref{eq:bf} for every proposed $(\bgamma', h')$ (superscript $'$ denotes the proposed value).
 To successfully incorporate ICF into BVSR, we need to overcome two hurdles: avoiding the computation of the determinant term in~\eqref{eq:bf} and efficiently obtaining the Cholesky decomposition $\bR^t \bR = \bX^t_{\bgamma}\bX_{\bgamma}$.

 Computing matrix determinant has a cubic complexity.
 If this is not avoided, using ICF to compute $\hbb$ becomes pointless.
 When evaluating~\eqref{eq:bf}, we need to compute the determinant $|\bX^t_{\bgamma} \bX_{\bgamma} + \sigma_{\beta}^{-2}(\bgamma, h) \bI |,$ which takes $O(|\bgamma|^3)$ operations.
-Identifying that the determinant is a normalization constant, avoiding computation of the determinant becomes a well studied problem in the MCMC literature that deals with the so-called ``doubly-intractable distributions," meaning two nested unknown normalization constants~\citep{moller2006efficient,murray2012mcmc}.
+Identifying that the determinant is a normalization constant, avoiding computation of the determinant becomes a well studied problem in the MCMC literature that deals with the so-called ``doubly-intractable distributions," i.e. distributions with two nested unknown normalization constants~\citep{moller2006efficient,murray2012mcmc}.
 Recall that we want to sample

 where $\bOmega(\bgamma, h) = \bX_{\bgamma}^t \bX_{\bgamma} + \sigma_\beta^{-2} (h,\bgamma)\I $, and it is the computation of $|\bOmega(\bgamma, h)|$ that we want to avoid.
 For a naive Metropolis-Hastings algorithm, if the current state is $(\bgamma, h)$ and the proposed move is $(\bgamma', h')$, we need to evaluate \emph{the Hastings ratio}